1will3/DataBooksAndResources/README.md

 - John Shovic, Alan Simpson - Python All-in-One For Dummies (2021, For Dummies)
 - Luciano Ramalho - Fluent Python_ Clear, Concise, and Effective Programming (2022, O'Reilly Media)
 - James, Witten, Hastie, et. al - An Introduction to Stastical Learning (with Applications in Python)
+- Automate The Boring Stuff with Python - https://automatetheboringstuff.com/

 # R